lina2761991/Introduction-to-computer-science-cs50/README.md

 its a key value look-up,for example if we wanna access data that is related to a certain user we can directly use that user's name <br/>
 the hash function is python is the dictionairy (in java and c we have hashmap)<br/>
 Hash maps are a common data structure used to store key-value pairs for efficient retrieval<br/>
-its the dictionary in python
+its the dictionary in python<br/>
+Hashtable requires more memory than linked list

 The pbs we can face with hashtables are collision  (which is getting same key for 2 different values )and we can fix it using seperate chaining method